 Vaping and Tobacco Harm Reduction in New Zealand

-New Zealand is an example of a country that has very quickly changed its policies to accommodate the demand for e-cigs.
+New Zealand is an example of a country that has quickly changed its policies to accommodate the demand for e-cigarettes.
 The sale of e-liquids containing nicotine has been illegal within the country for years, but the government announced in March 2017 that e-cigs will be legalized in New Zealand for the purpose of tobacco harm reduction.
 This reversal in policy was announced shortly after the film A Billion Lives, a documentary criticizing government opposition to e-cigs and tobacco harm reduction, which debuted at the Doc Edge Festival in New Zealand.
 The New Zealand government has since started withholding funds from anti-smoking groups that oppose less harmful alternatives like e-cigs.

 Vaping and Tobacco Harm Reduction in Australia